-Tiger Woods, AT&T Inc. (T) Chief Executive Randall Stephenson and members of the Congressional Golf Task Force were on the green together for the opening of the AT&T National golf tournament yesterday at the Congressional Country Club.
+Tiger Woods, AT&T Inc. (T:US) Chief Executive Randall Stephenson and members of the Congressional Golf Task Force were on the green together for the opening of the AT&T National golf tournament yesterday at the Congressional Country Club.

 The tournament contributes to the Tiger Woods Foundation, which operates two Tiger Woods Learning Centers in Washington that provide innovative math and science education for children.